 We allowed the paddles to move before setting the ball to the paddle position, otherwise we’d just need to move the ball again.

-5. The ball now has it’s position updated based on it’s current velocity (which could be 0 if serving and the space bar hasn’t been hit), and again, using the timeMultiplier.
+value. - The ball now has it’s position updated based on it’s current velocity (which could be

 If the player hit the ball, we also increase the velocity of the ball and change the state to return to the other player.